Excel Notebook

 =PROPER(text) -- Title Case

-=SUBSTITUTE(text, old, new) -- replace all occurrences
+=SUBSTITUTE(text, old, new) -- replace every match

-=FIND(find_text, within) -- position of substring (case-sensitive)
+=FIND(find_text, within) -- position of a substring (case-sensitive)

 =CONCAT(text1, text2) -- join strings (or use &)